-Entwined in The Curiosity Approach Pedagogy is inspiration taken from Waldorf Steiner and Loris Malaguzzi
+Entwined in The Curiosity Approach® pedagogy is inspiration taken from Steiner and Loris Malaguzzi.

-Reggio Emilia identifies the value of the environment as ‘the third teacher’, whereby physical places have the potential to influence what and how children learn.
+The Reggio approach identifies the value of the environment as ‘the third teacher’, whereby physical places have the potential to influence what and how children learn.

 “As such, the physical environment is never simply a backdrop to the curriculum; it is an integral part.
 An environment with rich and built-in learning opportunities also frees educators to interact with children”.
 (Educators: My Time, Our Place)

-Gaining inspiration from the Austrailian Early Years Framework Belong, being and becoming, The environment as the third teacher should have the following characteristics:
+Gaining inspiration from the Australian Early Years Framework Belong, Being and Becoming, the environment as the third teacher should have the following characteristics:

 Your environment should, therefore, provide a wealth of large and small open-ended resources, which allow children to be the directors and pilots in their own play.
 An open-ended resource is something that can be used in a multitude of ways. it has no fixed purpose.